root-project/web/manual/histograms/index.md

 {% highlight C++ %}
    double * buffer = histogram->GetBuffer();

-// Number of entry is first entry in the buffer int n = buffer[0];
+// Number of entry is first entry in the buffer. int n = buffer[0];

 // When creating the data object, it is important to create it with the size of the data.